A Multidimensional Exponential Utility Indifference Pricing Model with Applications to Counterparty Risk: Application to Counterparty Risk

-The underlying asset $S^1$ and the value of the counterparty's assets $S^2$ are both taken to be non-traded assets so $n=2$ and prices follow (\ref{dynamics of nontraded assets_2}).
+Note that the above payoff (\ref{payoff_1}) of the vulnerable option written on $S^1$ taking account of the counterparty default can also be regarded as the payoff of a basket option written on $(S^1,S^2)$ without taking account of intertemporal default risk, so it falls into the framework of Section \ref{sec-model}.
+The underlying asset $S^1$ and the counterparty's assets $S^2$ are both taken to be non-traded assets so $n=2$ and their logarithm prices follow (\ref{dynamics of nontraded assets_2}).
 The option holder faces some unhedgeable price risk (due to $S^1$) and some unhedgeable counterparty default risk (due to $S^2$).
 She can partially hedge risks by trading the financial index $P$ following (\ref{P_equ_2}).

-Our benchmark models for comparison are those of Johnson and Stulz \cite{Johnson}, Klein \cite{Klein} and Klein and Inglis \cite{KI2001} who take a structural approach to price vulnerable options in a complete market setting and obtain two dimensional Black Scholes style formulas.
-Other treatments of vulnerable options include complete market models with intertemporal default (see Liang and Ren \cite{LR2007} and the references therein).
+Our focus in the implementation on default at maturity enables us to compare our results to several benchmark models - Johnson and Stulz \cite{Johnson}, Klein \cite{Klein} and Klein and Inglis \cite{KI2001} (see also \cite{LR2007} for intertemporal default).
+Each takes a structural approach to price vulnerable options in a complete market setting, and obtains two dimensional Black-Scholes style formulas.
 Implicit in this prior literature are the twin assumptions that the asset underlying the option and the assets of the counterparty can be traded, and therefore, can be used to hedge the counterparty risk of derivatives.

-Our use of the utility indifference approach is motivated by its recent use in credit risk modeling where the concern is the default of the reference name rather than the default of the counterparty.\footnote{ Utility based pricing has also been utilized by Bielecki and Jeanblanc \cite{Bielecki1}, Sircar and Zariphopolou \cite{MR2642963} and recently Jiao et al \cite{Jiao1} \cite{Jiao2} in an intensity based setting.} Several authors have applied it in modeling of defaultable bonds where the problem remains one dimensional, see in particular Leung et al \cite{leung} and Liang and Jiang \cite{LJ2009} and Jaimungal and Sigloch \cite{JS2009}.
+Our use of the utility indifference approach is motivated by its recent use in credit risk modeling where the concern is the default of the reference name rather than the default of the counterparty.
+Utility based pricing has also been utilized by Bielecki and Jeanblanc \cite{Bielecki1}, Sircar and Zariphopolou \cite{MR2642963} and recently Jiao et al \cite{Jiao1} \cite{Jiao2} in an intensity based setting.
+Several authors have applied it in modeling of defaultable bonds where the problem remains one dimensional, see in particular Leung et al \cite{leung}, Jaimungal and Sigloch \cite{JS2009}, and Liang and Jiang \cite{LJ2009}.
 In contrast, options subject to counterparty risk are a natural situation where two or more dimensions arise.

-We were also motivated to study indifference pricing of derivatives subject to counterparty risk by the work of Hung and Liu \cite{Hung} and Murgoci \cite{Murgoci1}.
-These papers take a {\it good deal bounds} approach to pricing, acknowledging the incompleteness of the market but producing prices which are linear in quantity.
-Furthermore, the method does not allow for any partial hedging on the part of the investor and can produce bounds which can be quite wide.